John Vianney: Death and veneration

-On 3 October 1874 Pope Pius IX proclaimed him "venerable"; on 8 January 1905, Pope Pius X declared him Blessed and proposed him as a model to the parochial clergy.
+On 3 October 1874, Pope Pius IX proclaimed him "venerable"; on 8 January 1905, Pope Pius X declared him Blessed and proposed him as a model to the parochial clergy.
 In 1925 John Mary Vianney was canonized by Pope Pius XI, who in 1929 made him patron saint of parish priests.
 In 1928 his feast day was inserted into the General Roman Calendar for celebration on 9 August.
 Pope John XXIII's 1960 revision, in which the Vigil of Saint Lawrence had a high rank, moved the feast to 8 August.
 Finally, the 1969 revision placed it on 4 August, the day of his death.

 In 1959, to commemorate the centenary of John Vianney's death, Pope John XXIII issued the encyclical letter Sacerdotii nostri primordia.
 John Paul II visited Ars in person in 1986 in connection with the bicentenary of Vianney's birth and referred to him as a "rare example of a pastor acutely aware of his responsibilities ... and a sign of courage for those who today experience the grace of being called to the priesthood."
 In honour of the 150th anniversary of Vianney's death, Pope Benedict XVI declared 2009–2010 a Year for Priests, beginning on the Feast of the Sacred Heart.

 The Vatican Postal Service issued a set of stamps to commemorate the 150th Anniversary.
 With the following words on 16 June 2009, Benedict XVI officially marked the beginning of the year dedicated to priests, "On the forthcoming Solemnity of the Most Sacred Heart of Jesus, Friday 19 June 2009 – a day traditionally devoted to prayer for the sanctification of the clergy –, I have decided to inaugurate a ‘Year of the Priest’ in celebration of the 150th anniversary of the dies natalis of John Mary Vianney, the Patron Saint of parish priests worldwide".

 Pope Benedict XVI declared 19 June 2009 – 19 June 2010 a Year for Priests to encourage priests to strive for spiritual perfection.
 In the Pope's words the Curé d'Ars is "a true example of a pastor at the service of Christ's flock."
 There are statues of Vianney in many French churches and in Catholic churches throughout the world.
 Also, many parishes founded in the twentieth and twenty-first centuries are named after him.
 Some relics are kept in the Church of Notre-Dame de la Salette in Paris.

-John Vianney is remembered in the Anglican Communion with a commemoration on 4 August.
+Vianney is remembered in the Anglican Communion with a commemoration on 4 August.